EQWorks/python-curriculum/01-immediate-applications-2.md

 So let us add one more expression evaluation rule to the list:
 * Callable enclosed before unenclosed.

-Now we are equipped with a tool to verify types, so we will not get lost from here on.
+Now we are equipped with a tool to verify types, so we will not get lost.
 Let us move on to try to cast a number into a string:

 ```python
 >>> str(9)